Reading is (Still) Fundamental

 JULY 8, 2011

-want to learn why we have such a hard time accepting variation as part of life (change happens), why we have a tendency to over-plan when we know it will lead to disappointment, why we deny that the disappointment has happened, why we blame circumstances beyond our control for repeated failures, and on and on.
-So … Stay Tuned for more Biase
+I want to learn why we have such a hard time accepting variation as part of life (change happens), why we have a tendency to over-plan when we know it will lead to disappointment, why we deny that the disappointment has happened, why we blame circumstances beyond our control for repeated failures, and on and on.
+As might be clear from the last several posts, I’m reading a lot about bias right now.

 Why Im Excited About Lean Camp